beaswift/heatmapping_location_data/readme.md

 ```
 python heatmap_location_data.py
 ```
 <p>After a moment, a browser window for firefox will pop up with your map, do not interact with it as it is processing a *.png version of your map.
-Once the browswer window with the map closes, you will see a map.html file and a map.png file in the "heatmapping_location_data" folder.
+Once the browser window with the map closes, you will see a map.html file and a map.png file in the "heatmapping_location_data" folder.
 The html file can be opened with any major browser.</p>

 <p>
     <img src="images/map_example.png" width=30% height=30% />